 - the territorial pleasures of ejaculating.

 Female orgasm is assumed to equate to the pleasure of male orgasm plus all these combined pleasures of a penetrator.
 How is rape ever supposed to be a problem?
 No wonder men are confused and sexual assault thrives.
 For a man, sex (i.e. intercourse) equates to orgasm.
-A man only wants sex when he knows (or is reasonably confident) that he will achieve orgasm.
+A man only wants intercourse when he knows (or is reasonably confident) that he will achieve orgasm.
 This is the difficulty men have in accepting that women engage in intercourse without ever achieving orgasm.
 For a man it is quite unthinkable that he would not have an orgasm through engaging in penetrative sex.